dengste/org-caldav/README.md

   server seems to need this).

 You can also take a look at the other org-icalendar variables, since org-caldav uses this package to export your entries.
+For instance, you can use org-icalendar-alarm-time to add a reminder to your entries.

 Call org-caldav-sync to start the sync.
 The URL package will ask you for username/password for accessing the calendar.
 (See below on how to